 Tip 2: Build Math Fluency by Providing Variety

-Variety is also important to building math fluency.
+Variety is also essential for building math fluency.
 It is beneficial early on to provide many opportunities to experience math in different ways.
-This happens through a variety of activities, assignments, and lessons, as well as ways of teaching.
+This happens through a variety of activities, assignments, and lessons, as well as methods of teaching.

 Imagine learning how to do something new, such as tying your shoes or riding a bike.
 If you are taught in only one way, you may become stuck.
 Either you may miss developing a deep understanding of the concept, that method did not work for you, or not enough practice was provided or encouraged.